The Current State of Knowledge

 What to Expect with Psychiatric Medications

 In any event, it is important to recognize that most people gain some noticeable benefit from psychiatric medications, if an accurate diagnosis is considered, the medications are prescribed in an appropriate manner, and the patient can take them consistently as prescribed.
 It is also important to note that many medications, especially antidepressant medications, generally require some time to confer their full benefit.
 These are generally not medications which can be taken and then have a clear, positive impact in a matter of hours, or even days, typically.
 Instead, if they are taken daily (as they are prescribed), and the prescriber monitors the response and carefully optimizes the dose over time, they will usually have some benefit after a few to several weeks.
 This is probably required because the biological basis for effectiveness is the many slow changes in brain structure and function that accrue in response to sustained exposure to the medication.
 If this benefit is not achieved to an adequate degree after an expectable period of time, then the physician and patient have many alternative options, for other medications and/or other complementary interventions, which can be biomedical (e.g. TMS) or psychotherapeutic in nature.
 At times, this may include combinations of medications which have complementary actions and potential synergistic effect to benefit the patient.
-This could include the new drug esketamine (Spravato), which is recently FDA-approved as an add-on (“adjunct”) antidepressant, added to a conventional antidepressant medication for those who have an inadequate response to the initial antidepressant alone.
+This could include ketamine, a medication which has utility as an add-on (“adjunct”) to the antidepressant medication for those who have an inadequate response to the initial antidepressant alone.

 How We Will Work with You